Vishwa-0502/Personal_Money_Manager/README.md

-# Net Worth Calculator
+# Personal Money Manager

-The **Net Worth Calculator** is a full-stack MERN (MongoDB, Express, React, Node.js) application that allows users to register and log in using JWT-based authentication.
+The **Personal Money Manager** is a full-stack MERN (MongoDB, Express, React, Node.js) application that allows users to register and log in using JWT-based authentication.
 Once authenticated, users can input detailed assets and liabilities via REST APIs to calculate their net worth.
 The application provides a rich interface for calculating financial information and includes comprehensive unit testing for the backend using Jest and Supertest.
+Also includes the use of Chart.js to show INCOME, EXPENSES, and NET WORTH.

 ## Technologies Used